hans/hans.github.com/_posts/2018-02-23-language-is-the-next-frontier.md

 (No, they didn't solve "text understanding.")

 Yann seems to have had a change of heart since those brave words.
-I think the natural language processing community as a whole is ready to brush off the deep learning hype, too.
+I think the natural language processing community as a whole has begun to brush off the deep learning hype, too.

 One can hope.